lennartkerkvliet/statutes/internal-regulations.md

 ## Responsibilities

 The Bureau members will be mutually responsible for all its activities.
 The President, Secretary General and Treasurer function as the core-three responsible for the day-to-day activities of the Federation.
+All bureau members each have a single vote and bureau decisions require a simple majority of votes.

+### President
+The President is responsible for:

+(a) chairing the meetings of the Bureau;
+(b) preparing the agenda for Bureau meetings in consultation with the Secretary General;
+(c) managing external contacts;
+(d) ensuring a productive working environment within the Bureau;
+(e) ensuring that they are properly and fully informed at all times.

+### Secretary General
+The Secretary General is responsible for:

+(a) maintaining the membership administration;
+(b) implementing information and archive policies, as well as managing all related matters;
+(c) preparing minutes of Bureau meetings and General Assemblies;
+(d) managing internal and external privacy policies

+### Treasurer
+The Treasurer is responsible for:

+(a) collecting membership fees;
+(b) general financial policy;
+(c) preparing the annual financial report;
+(d) properly reporting on budget implementation to the Bureau and the Auditors, as often as deemed necessary, but at least once per quarter;
+(e) facilitating financial audits;
+(f) authorizing Bureau commitments, with approval from the Executive Committee where necessary.

+### Vice-presidents

+Vice-presidents are responsible but not limited to the following responsibilities, which shall be divided under the vice-presidents:

+(a) Events
+(b) Communication
+(c) Programme
+(d) Social Media/Marketing
+(e) Fundraising
+(f) Strategy
+(g) Libel?

+Newly elected Vice Presidents need to communicate their areas of responsibility to the IFLRY Member Organizations after the first Bureau meeting of their terms in office.

 ## Term {#bureau-term}
 The President, the Secretary General and Treasurer are elected for the period of two years until the next General Assembly.
 The four Vice Presidents are elected for the period of one year until the next General Assembly.
 Notwithstanding the right of the General Assembly to put the Bureau on question and to force Bureau Members to resign.